wp-plugins/flyzoo/readme.txt

 * **Friends list** integrated with BuddyPress

-* **Live Support**: customize online/offline greeting messages.
+* **Live Support Chat**: customize online/offline greeting messages.
 Support requests are automatically routed to the first available operator

 * **Real-time visitors monitoring**: identify and chat with potential customers and increase sales!